jac459/metadriver/README.md

 (tested on many devices)

 - Control any device with HTTP-GET and JSON API (REST).
+- Control any device with HTTP-POST and JSON API.
 - Control any device with Socket.IO and JSON API.
 - Create Buttons
 - Create sliders